RTO-Websites/dynamic-conditions/trunk/README.txt

 == Documentation ==

 First you have to select a dynamic field which you want to compare.
-You can use every field which support dynamic-tags (also pods, acf).
+Any field which supports dynamic-tags (also pods or acf) may be selected.
-You can also select current date or post-date.
+You can also select the current date or post-date.

-Than you have to choose in "Show/Hide"-Field what happens if the condition be true.
+Choose in "Show/Hide"-Field what happens if the condition is true - either show or hide.
-You can hide or show if its true.

-Than you have to choose in "Condition"-Field for what to you want to compare.
+Under the "Condition"-Field, select what you wish to compare.
-You can compare if field is empty/not-empty or check if it has a specific value, or if it is between two value.
+You can compare whether the field is empty/not-empty, check if it has a specific value or if ist value is between two other values.

-Now you can select in "Compare-Type"-Field what type of fields do you want to compare.
+The "Compare-Type"-Field defines what type of fields do you want to compare.
-Default it compares two strings.
+Default compares two strings (text).
-But if you want to show a widget/section only on monday or only in december, than you can select Days or Month as Compare-Type.
+But if you want to show a widget/section only on Monday or only in December, you can select Days or Month as Compare-Type.

 At last you have to enter the value to compare the dynamic-field with.
-Or two values, if you have select "between".
+Or two values, if you have selected the "between" condition.

 == Screenshots ==